“Gwilym is very intelligent and really knows the law – practical, pragmatic and a strong commercial sense.” Legal 500 2023

 Gwilym is regarded in Who’s Who Legal: Trademarks 2015 for sports and entertainment.

 Gwilym Harbottle read Modern History at Oxford before studying Law at City University, London.
-He was called to the Bar in 1987 and joined 5 New Square in 1992.
+He was called to the Bar in 1987.

 Gwilym has recently spoken on a variety of IP issues including: